 As a practitioner with experience working in the public and private sectors, I am committed to transcending my professional reference point to promote a clear vision on how to engage social dynamics and international affairs from multiple angles.
-My interdisciplinary research helps with this task by intersecting relations with studies on diplomacy, state/non-state actor engagement, religion-based conflict, interfaith relations, and U.S. foreign policy.
+My interdisciplinary research helps with this task by intersecting relations with studies on diplomacy, organizational diversity, state/non-state actor engagement, ethnic conflict, interfaith relations, and foreign affairs.
 My geographical interests include the Middle East and North Africa, intractable conflict in South Asia, and emerging moral/cultural conflicts in the United States.
 Thus, I am committed to student’s comprehending and, most of all, valuing key theories in international relations, sociology, religious studies, and conflict resolution to manage emerging risks.

 Innovator | Author | Administrator